 Comprehensive project schedules are essential for good time management.
 The schedule should break down the project into phases, with each phase further divided into milestones and specific tasks.
 Activities should be clearly defined, including expected deliverables.

-When estimating the duration of tasks, project managers should consult historical data and input from field teams to develop realistic time estimates with sufficient buffer built in.
+When estimating the duration of tasks, managers should consult historical data and input from team members develop realistic time estimates with sufficient buffer built in.
 Extra buffer time should be included for critical path items which could delay the entire project if behind schedule.

 Schedules will need to remain flexible, with active monitoring and frequent updates as work progresses.
 Tracking actual time against schedule estimates will allow for the refinement of estimates for future projects.